jedcheng/c4-dataset-script/README.md

 cd c4_dataset_script
 wget -r --no-parent https://data.commoncrawl.org/crawl-data/${CRAWL_ARCHIVE_ID}/wet.paths.gz
 ```

-Alternatively, one can use the bash scripts written for PBS cluster to do so by splitting the entire process into 8 parts.
-Since step 3 is a single-threaded process, it is highly recommended to run the job by splitting it into 8 parts.

 *You can get CRAWL_ARCHIVE_ID [here](https://commoncrawl.org/the-data/get-started/).
 For instance: CC-MAIN-2022-49.*

 ## 2. Run download and Chinese screening script on Spark